-It is a year and a half since the introduction of the Waste Act; the Institute of Waste Management of Southern Africa (IWMSA) recently hosted a workshop to debate the issue of ‘The Waste Act – One Year.’
+A year and a half after the introduction of the Waste Act, the Institute of Waste Management of Southern Africa (IWMSA) recently hosted a workshop to debate the issue of ‘The Waste Act – One Year.’

 ‘Waste generation continues to expand uninhibited in South Africa and the waste management facilities, both new and existing, are battling to keep up despite significant investment from government in this area,’ said Obed Baloyi, Director of Waste Policy and Information Management for the Department of Environmental Affairs and Project Director for the National Waste Management Strategy.

 This is one of the issues currently being addressed by the National Waste Management Strategy (NWMS) which is in its final phase.
 The strategy addresses a wide set of targets and objectives to be achieved by both government and industries.
 It will be the tool by which the objectives of the Waste Act will be achieved over the next five years.

 Suzan Oelofse, Chairperson of the Central Branch of the IWMSA elaborates, ‘The National Environmental Management: Waste Act, 2008 (Act No 59 of 2008) came into effect on 1 July 2009 and all previously fragmented legal requirements pertaining to waste management are now consolidated into this law.